Road Accident Fund: Principal activities

+The RAF provides compulsory social insurance cover to all users of South African roads, both citizens and foreigners, against injuries sustained or death arising from accidents involving motor vehicles within the borders of South Africa.
+This cover is in the form of indemnity insurance to persons who cause the accident, as well as personal injury and death insurance to victims of motor vehicle accidents and their families.
+The RAF's mandate is to rehabilitate and compensate persons injured as a result of the negligent driving of motor vehicles and to promote road safety in South Africa.

+History

 The RAF was established by the Road Accident Fund Act, 1996 and started operation on 1 May 1997.
 It assumed the rights, obligations, assets and liabilities of the Multilateral Motor Vehicle Accidents Fund.

-The RAF is responsible for providing compulsory social insurance cover to all users of South African roads; to rehabilitate and compensate persons injured as a result of the negligent driving of motor vehicles and to promote road safety in South Africa.
-The RAF covers citizens of South Africa and visitors.
-The RAF provides two types of cover, namely personal insurance cover to accident victims or their families, and indemnity cover to wrongdoers.

-Predecessors

-Prior to 1997, the system of compulsory motor vehicle accident insurance was governed by the following legislation:
+Before 1997, the system of compulsory motor vehicle accident insurance was governed by the following legislation: